 Income Taxes.
 The determination of the provision for income taxes, and the resulting current and deferred tax assets and liabilities, involves significant management judgment, and is based upon information and estimates available to management at the time of such determination.
 The final income tax liability to any taxing jurisdiction with respect to any calendar year will ultimately be determined long after our financial statements have been published for that year.
-We maintain reserves for known estimated tax exposures in federal, state and international jurisdictions; however, actual results may differ materially from our estimates.
+We maintain reserves for known estimated tax exposures in federal, state and international jurisdictions; however, actual results may differ materially from our estimates

 Judgment is also applied in determining whether deferred tax assets will be realized in full or in part.
 When we consider it to be more likely than not that all or some portion of a deferred tax asset will not be realized, a valuation allowance is established for the amount of the deferred tax asset that is estimated not to be realizable.
 As of December 31, 2007, we had established valuation allowances against certain deferred tax assets, primarily related to foreign tax credit carryovers, state net operating losses and credit carryovers and foreign capital loss carryovers.
-We have not established valuation allowances strategies planned to mitigate the risk of impairment of these assets.
+We have not established valuation allowances against other deferred tax assets based upon expected future taxable income and/or tax strategies planned to mitigate the risk of impairment of these assets.
 Accordingly, changes in facts or circumstances affecting the likelihood of realizing a deferred tax asset could result in the need to record additional valuation allowances.